-- 2.19 The results of the three traffic modelling options have been analysed, and in all three cases tested, the network performance is expressed in terms of traffic flows and minutes of delay on the road network in the AM peak, which is generally worse than the PM peak, in comparison with the current situation (2014 base year).
+- 2.19 The results of the four traffic modelling scenarios have been analysed, and in all four cases tested, the network performance is expressed in terms of traffic flows and minutes of delay on the road network in the AM peak, which is generally worse than the PM peak, in comparison with the current situation (2014 base year).
 It should be noted that 84% of the additional traffic flows are the result of the planned new development, and 16% comprises what is termed as 'background growth', or the result of 'natural' increase without extra development. - 2.20 As mentioned above, the DM scenario provides a 'worst case' in that no improvements other than the Bridge Gyratory are included.
 Consequently, journey times would be extended throughout the network due to increased traffic flows and this may be used as a benchmark to gauge the impact of alternative scenarios where investment takes place. - 2.21 The DS1 scenario is essentially a highways based option which shows a similar increase from 2014 in the total number of trips taken when compared with the 'do minimum' option. - 2.22 The DS2 scenario promotes sustainable transport and public transport, walking and cycling.
 As a strategic highway model, there are limitations to VISUM's ability to take into account more localised sustainable transport measures.
-As such, the anticipated increase in walking and cycling in DS2 can only be represented in the model by a reduction in vehicle trips and this can be seen on the slide.
+As such, the anticipated increase in walking and cycling in DS2 can only be represented in the model by a reduction in vehicle trips and this can be seen on the slide. - 2.23 The DS3 scenario tested a lower number of dwellings in a different spatial pattern of development and as such is not strictly comparable with the other three scenarios tested.
+Nevertheless, the outcomes are worse in all cases than the DS2 scenario.

-TRIPS 2014 2031 (DM) % change from 2014 2031 (DS1) % change from 2014 % change from 2031(DM) 2031 (DS2) % change from 2014 % change from 2031(DM) Person trips 50300 58600 17% 58600 17% 0% 56600 12% -4% Vehicle trips 35500 41500 17% 41600 17% <1% 37700 6% -9%
+TRIPS 2014 2031 (DM) % change from 2014 2031 (DS1) % change from 2014 2031 (DS2) % change from 2014 2031 (DS3) % change from 2014 Person trips 50300 58600 17% 58600 17% 56600 12% 57,800 15% Vehicle trips 35500 41500 17% 41600 17% 37700 6% 38,600 9% number of trips to reflect the planned introduction of sustainable transport policies and the reduction of trips proposed.